timpanogos/eveonline-third-party-documentation/docs/sso/nonbrowserapps.md

 * Works everywhere all the time

 ### Cons
-* THe user will be entering their EVE credentials inside your application, breaking the trust separation.
+* The user will be entering their EVE credentials inside your application, breaking the trust separation.

 This is probably the most strait forward method to implement.
 1) Chose a Callback URL